APPOINTMENTS CAN BE SCHEDULED MON-THURS

 The check engine light located on your car’s dashboard is a great early indicator that something is about to go wrong (or already has) with your car, and in particular with your transmission.
 While the light turns on for a number of reasons other than transmission issues, it very important not to ignore this helpful warning sign.
-There are sensors placed in many areas of a car’s engine that alert the computer if it senses unusual activity coming from a particular process.
-The sensors on a transmission can pick up on the slightest jerks and vibrations then you are not able to see or feel.
+There are sensors placed in many areas of a car’s engine that alert the computer if it senses unusual activity.
+Things coming from a particular process.
+The sensors on a transmission can pick up on the slightest jerks and vibrations.

 Take the vehicle in and have it inspected.
-They can take a look and immediately tell what is happening through the use of similar diagnostic tools and the car’s computer.
-If you’d like to diagnose the problem yourself (and possibly save yourself a trip to the mechanic’s) you can buy a diagnostic scan tool that is plugged into the instrument panel on the driver’s side and return a code that corresponds to the part that needs attention.
+They can take a look and immediately tell what is happening through the use of similar diagnostic tools.
+If you’d like to diagnose the problem yourself (and possibly save yourself a trip to the mechanic’s) you can buy a diagnostic scan tool.
+It would be plugged into the instrument panel on the driver’s side.
+It then returns a code that corresponds to the part that needs attention.
 Whatever you do, do not assume that the check engine light can wait because it might be warning you of a serious problem in the near future.

 Luckily, a transmission that is noisy (goes “bump”) when it is in neutral could have an inexpensive, simple solution such as adding some fluid or changing it.
 This could do the trick, as it does for several other issues on this list.
 If that doesn’t work, the transmission may require professional attention to replace worn out parts, most commonly the bearings, worn gear teeth or the reverse idler gear.